 When you're on Martha's Vineyard and craving a pint, stop by the Offshore Ale Company for a locally-brewed beer and a bite to eat.
 The menu features all sorts of pub favorites like seafood, burgers and pizza, including a never-ending supply of peanuts.
 There's always live music and special events, so check out their schedule for the latest goings-on.
 Don't forget to toss those peanut shells directly on the floor - it's encouraged!

-The Ocean Park offers seats and a gazebo to grab a bite at along the coast looking out over the Atlantic.
-Its fabulous location by the ocean offers joggers, walkers, and picnickers panoramic views, especially at sunset.
+The Ocean Park offers seats and a gazebo to grab a bite along the coast looking out at the Atlantic.
+Its fabulous location overlooking the sea offers joggers, walkers, and picnickers panoramic views, especially at sunset.
 Even in the warmest weather, a gentle breeze is always blowing much to the delight of day trippers and picnicking families.
-Because of its expansive layout by the sea, the park is used at night for firework displays, food festivals and other community events.
+Because of its expansive layout by the sea, this park is used at night for firework displays, food festivals and other community events.

 Menemsha Hills Nature Reserve features 211 acres of woodland, rolling hills and sand cliffs, with 150-foot high headlands overlook the sea.
 There are over 3 miles of foot trails that lead past ancient stone walls through blueberry woodlands to the beach.
 On any given day harbor seals and flocks of scoters (sea ducks) are said to come ashore, adding to the scenic mile-long trail that runs to Prospect Hill, with a spectacular view of Gay Head.